vosolsob/illumination/README.md

 Contact: vosolsob@natur.cuni.cz

 This is Python 3 script for Raspberry PI, which enables a regulation of a custom LED panel for the cultivation of *Chara braunii*.
+Full script is in the file [light.py](light.py)

 The regulation is based on PWM regulation.
 The setup enables to control "sunrise" and "sunset" times; illumination intensity can be regulated sharply (on/off), or according to sine wave, which mimics the natural light intensity.